Jahi McMath, Teen At Center Of Medical And Religious Debate On Brain Death, Has Died

 McMath had been on a ventilator since 2013.
 In December of that year, she had a tonsillectomy at UCSF Benioff Children's Hospital Oakland in California, which resulted in complications.
 Doctors there said McMath had irreversible brain damage, and a coroner issued a death certificate.

-But Winkfield refused to agree with that assessment, and took the battle to court to keep McMath on life support.
-She cited her Christian beliefs, and that her daughter still sometimes moved her toes and fingers.
+But Winkfield refused to agree with that assessment and took the battle to court to keep McMath on life support.
+She cited her Christian beliefs and that her daughter still sometimes moved her toes and fingers.
 Winkfield believed that her daughter was not dead.

 A judge extended life support for McMath, who was 13 at the time.